jonathan-vella/architecting-for-success/105-Well Architected/wds/01-Understanding customers business and technical needs/adatum_faq.md

 ## Current Workload

+**Q: How many Azure subscriptions are in use for this workload?**
+A: The current workload and all environments (Production & Non-production) are deployed in a single shared subscription..

 **Q: What is the current workload of Adatum Deliveries?**
 A: The current workload of Adatum Deliveries is SmartDelivery, which is their first and only cloud-native app onboarded to Azure.
 It is owned by the dedicated SmartDelivery development team and consists of a container-based backend and a web API-based front end.